10.8 C

 3. Debian Stable

-Debian Stable
+Debian

-Debian Stable is known as the king of Linux distributions and the most popular Linux Server Distro.
+Debian Stable is the king of Linux distributions and the most popular Linux Server Distro.
 It was first launched in 1993.
 It is the most used Linux server; even Ubuntu is Debian-based.
 It provides various package managers, Various API tools, etc. You will notice a secure and more stable server using it.
 Now let’s see the useful features of it.

 Read More: Top 5 Best Linux Distros For Laptop: Choose The Best One